 While the symptoms of heroin withdrawal are fairly standard, there may be minor differences between individuals.
 For the most part, everyone who undergoes heroin withdrawal can expect to experience similar symptoms.
 These are both mental and physical, and while the “acute” phase of heroin withdrawal has a variety of very intense symptoms, the “post-acute” phase has milder symptoms which are mostly psychological in nature.
-Anyone who is expecting to go through heroin withdrawal is strongly encouraged to enter a heroin detox center.

 Some of the most commonly reported symptoms of post-acute withdrawal syndrome from heroin can include: